CSRG-Group/dcs-notes.github.io/_CS139/Theory6.md

 # Redirect
 When submitting a from the page should redirect to a confirmation page to prevent re entry , and prevent re-submit through refreshing the page. causing a double submit.

-# Query Stings
+# Query Strings
-Query stings can be modified by the user query strings should be checked for validity nothing should be assumed
+Query strings can be modified by the user and should be checked for validity nothing should be assumed

 known as sanitizing / validating input